mfaustin/ProjectOne558/README.md

 category that eventually will show whether the species is in one of the rare categories like legendary or mythical.

+Fourth, I create a related `rare` categorical variable that assigns each species to either rare of regular status.

 ``` r
 ###total points
 moreAllPoke<-allPoke %>% mutate(totalPts=(hp+attack+defense+special_attack   +special_defense +speed)) %>% select(name,id,species,height,weight,base_experience,totalPts,everything())